-An IFB church is not known for their name but for who its pastor is.
-IFB church members routinely say, when asked about what church they attend, I go to Pastor So-and So’s church.
+IFB churches are not known for their names, but for who their pastors are.
+IFB church members routinely say, when asked about what church they attend, say: I go to Pastor So-and So’s church.

 Churches aren’t known for what they believe or even the works they do.
 They are known for who their pastor is.
 When asked where he goes to Church, a Christian will often say “I go to Pastor Smith’s Church.”